How to Choose Pottery Glaze – A Beginner Glaze Guide

 First:

 You have the lemon test.
 To begin the test, you squeeze a lemon on a horizontal and glazed surface.
 You might perform this test before bed.
 Squeeze the juice and place the lemon over the juice for the night.
-Once you remove the lemon, you will wash away the juice, and if you see new discolorations, it indicates that you have a non-food-safe glaze.
+Once you remove the lemon, you will wash away the juice, and if you see new discolorations, it indicates a non-food-safe glaze.
 Choose another glaze for functional purposes.
 The lemon could leach other materials out of the fired glaze.

 As you can imagine, you don’t want yourself or your customers eating food with an unsafe glaze on it.